 Adventure Life or Normal Life?

-Work your way around the US.
+Work your way around the US through dead end jobs, and living out of a luxurious RV.
 Start in the West, and work your way East.
 Slow travel your way from big cities to small mountain towns following the seasons you enjoy.

 Would you rather work to fulfill someone else’s dreams, or to fulfill your dreams?
 Long term travel has so many variations there is no way to define them all.
 There is equally no way to have a universal way of funding your travels.
 You can save up a bunch of money, or you can start traveling today.

 Pick a destination and go.
 Friends and family will support you.
 Jobs and housing are everywhere.
 There is no right or wrong answer here.
 Credit scores are temporary.
 Happiness is permanent.
-Are you happy now?
-What would make you happy.
+What would make you happy?

 If your reading this travel blog I doubt its a bunch of monthly obligations you struggle to meet.
 Or maybe your just reading this travel blog looking for ways to delete your monthly bills.
 Buy an RV!!!
 Especially if its summer time.
-Go buy some cheap RV, and get a monthly rental spot at the local campground.
-Five months from now when your looking at 3 months worth of paychecks in the bank account you’ll be asking yourself why you never thought of buying an RV sooner.
+Go buy some cheap RV, and get a monthly rental spot at the local campground for less than $400 a month.

 Share in the comments below about your outdoor adventure travels.
 How did you chase down your travel dreams?
 What made them so memorable, or life altering?
 What do you hope to encounter on the rest of your adventure travels?